 However, its primary purpose is inflating forks and shocks.
 As a result, inflating tires requires considerable effort, even in the high-volume mode.

-Equipped with an integrated analog gauge, this shock pump offers easy readability.
+Equipped with an integrated analog gauge, this shock pump is easy to read.

 The package includes a frame mount for attaching the pump directly to your bike.
 Alternatively, its small size makes it a great addition to your backpack.